TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

 The backend & frontend
 ======================

-TYPO3 is separated into two parts, the backend and the frontend.
+TYPO3 has two parts: the backend and the frontend.

 .. figure:: /Images/Illustrations/backend_frontend.png

-The backend is the administrative side of the CMS, it is only accessible to users who have been granted access.
-The frontend is what the visitor will see when browsing the site.
+The backend is the administrative side of the CMS.
+It is only accessible to users who have been granted the correct access.
+The frontend is what the visitor sees when browsing the site.

 Backend
 =======

 .. figure:: /Images/Illustrations/backend.png

-The backend's main role is to enable users to create and publish content for their site.

-The backend is also used to configure a TYPO3 installation.
-Domains, languages and other information that determine how a site behaves are managed via the backend.
-Tasks such as adding backend users and managing third-party extensions also take place in the backend.
+The backend is where users create and publish content for their site.
+It is also where TYPO3 installations are configured.
+This includes setting domains and languages, adding backend users and managing third-party extensions.

 Accessing The Backend
 ---------------------

-The backend can be accessed via :samp:`example.org/typo3`.
+The backend is accessed via the url (insert your domain) :samp:`example.org/typo3`.

 .. figure:: /Images/Illustrations/backend_login.png

-By default, users see the CMS's Overview Dashboard when they log in to the backend.
+When a user logs into the backend they see the dashboard (by default).

 Backend Modules
 ---------------